Tullverket

 Body search

-A body search is a check of the clothes a person is wearing.
-The purpose of conducting a body search is that there is reason to believe that there are items in the clothing that can be seized.
-A body search can be carried out at any time during a customs inspection, and should preferably be carried out indoors in a separate room or in an appropriate space.
+A body search is an inspection of the clothes a person is wearing.
+The purpose of conducting a body search is that there is reason to believe that there may be items in the clothing that should be confiscated.
+A body search may be conducted at any time during a customs inspection and, if it is of a more substantial nature, shall be conducted indoors in a separate room or in a suitable space.

 External body search